FabricMC/fabric-docs/develop/data-generation/features.md

 ## Placement Features {#placement-features}

-First, before we can continue, we need to make the `ExampleModWorldPlacedFeatures` class, which has been provided below.
+The next step in adding a feature to the game is creating its Placement Feature.

+Let's create the placed features class inside of the `main` package, and give it a `configure` method like before:

 @[code lang=java transcludeWith=:::datagen-world:PlacedFeatures-Class](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)

-The next step in adding a feature to the game is creating its Placement Feature.

 In your placed features class's `configure` method, create a variable like the one below:

 @[code lang=java transcludeWith=:::datagen-world:conf-feature-register](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)

-In your placed features class, outside of the `configure` method, define the key for your placed feature.
+In your placed features class, define the key for your placed feature:

 @[code lang=java transcludeWith=:::datagen-world:placed-key](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)